StoryBrand Framework – A Complete Guide With Examples

 So we simplified his ad to be about one thing, and one thing only.
 Then we worked out how to express his message in clear, simple language.

-Here’s what his new black and white ad looked like:
+Here’s what his new black-and-white ad looked like:

 After Jake’s new ad began to run in our Fishwrapper publication he shared this: “For the first time ever, I began to see real results from print advertising.
 My phones were ringing and people were showing up at my business with their Fishwrapper in hand!
 Even the ads their team redesigned for me are getting results in other print publications now.
 I don’t plan to ever quit advertising in the Fishwrapper!”